 New York · CPAs

-Defending CPAs Against Ethics Complaints in New York
+CPA Ethics Defense in New York

 If you are a New York cpa facing an ethics complaint, board investigation, or threat of license suspension, do not respond until you have spoken with counsel.
 The New York State Board for Public Accountancy has resources, lawyers, and investigators on its side.
 You should too.